axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/introduction/index.rst

 Password Validation
 ^^^^^^^^^^^^^^^^^^^

 Password policies are different in each company.
-This fact is fully taken into account in the Axon Ivy Portal.
+This fact is fully taken into account in the |ivy| Portal.

-This applies to users managed by the Axon Ivy Engine only.
+This applies to users managed by the |ivy-engine| only.
 If users are imported from an external Identity Provider (IDP), this IDP manages passwords as well as password policy.

 |password-validation|